wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/7-select-right-migration-option-for-your-organization.md

  -  Your current mail system.
  -  The number of mailboxes you want to migrate.
- -  How you plan to manage users and user access.<br>
+ -  How you plan to manage users and user access.

-For migration recommendations, refer to the following section that matches your source system.<br>
+For migration recommendations, refer to the following section that matches your source system.

 ### Your source system is Exchange 2003 or Exchange 2007

-If your source system is Exchange 2003 or Exchange 2007, consider the following options.<br>
+If your source system is Exchange 2003 or Exchange 2007, consider the following options.

 > [!WARNING]
 > The cutover migration supports moving up to 2000 mailboxes.
-However, due to length of time it takes to create and migrate 2000 users, it's more reasonable to migrate 150 users or less.<br>
+However, due to length of time it takes to create and migrate 2000 users, it's more reasonable to migrate 150 users or less.

 :::row:::
   :::column:::